theresaswayne/cp-colocalization/README.md

 The analysis will take a few minutes per large image.

 The following will be saved to the output folder:
 1. A CSV file containing counts and area of all red cells, all green cells, and colocalized (positive for both red and green) cells.
+Counts of cells that are only red and only green are also calculated.
 2. PNG images showing outlines of detected red cells, detected green cells, and colocalized cells respectively.

 ## Credits